vivaria/edisonrul.ing/docs/source/cards/b/bes-covered-core.md

 ### Card Rulings

-●The Trigger Effect is mandatory, it activates & resolves on the field.
+*   The Trigger Effect is mandatory, it activates & resolves on the field.
-●If this card's effects are negated, the counters placed by this effect are removed.
+*   If this card's effects are negated, the counters placed by this effect are removed.
-●The Continuous Effect applies while this card is face-up on the field.
+*   The Continuous Effect applies while this card is face-up on the field.
-●The Trigger Effect is mandatory, it activates & resolves on the field.
+*   The Trigger Effect is mandatory, it activates & resolves on the field.
-●This effect activates in Substep 7 - End of the Damage Step.
+*   This effect activates in Substep 7 - End of the Damage Step.
-●The Trigger Effect is mandatory, it activates & resolves on the field.
+*   The Trigger Effect is mandatory, it activates & resolves on the field.
-●This effect activates in Substep 7 - End of the Damage Step if this card had no counter on it at the start of the Damage Step.
+*   This effect activates in Substep 7 - End of the Damage Step if this card had no counter on it at the start of the Damage Step.
-●If “B.E.S.
+*   If “B.E.S.
 Covered Core” battles a monster, and afterwards you lose the coin toss (for the effect), so that “B.E.S.
 Covered Core” now has no counters, it is not destroyed.
 Because it still had a counter during damage calculation.